 Data powers everything we do, and we are in the midst of a data revolution.
 Serverless databases unlock limitless data and the infrastructure to finally use it right.
 As a result, we are seeing a growing serverless database takeover as more and more enterprise companies realize that, though the rest of their stack may be cloud native, their database has been holding them back.

 All true serverless applications offer the same fundamental benefits: abstracted and automated operations, consumption-based billing, elastic scale, built-in resilience and fault tolerance.
-All databases are ultimately just applications, and a true serverless database must also offer three additional features: distributed architecture, geographic (global) scale, and a simple SQL API in the cloud.
+Since databases are ultimately just applications, a serverless database must offer all this plus three additional features: distributed architecture, geographic (global) scale, and a SQL API in the cloud.

 Assembling all these pieces, we get a look at the next generation of what our databases are becoming: A familiar database that’s delivered as a service, eliminates ops and reduces costs down to a count of the transactions and required storage used by your application, while guaranteeing consistency and resilience.
 With all these factors simple to implement and virtually guaranteed to perform, what will tomorrow’s businesses create to serve the impatient, insatiable consumer appetite?

-The “magic moment” for serverless is close at hand.
-Serverless computing is rapidly showing itself to be the next essential paradigm, or perhaps simply the logical and highest realization of the cloud native paradigm.
-Either way, we see it happening in real time as developers and architects, through their choices and actions, establish the serverless model as the core abstraction underlying enterprise software and services.
+The “magic moment” for serverless is here.
+Serverless computing is rapidly establishing itself as the next essential paradigm, or perhaps as the logical next evolution of the cloud native paradigm.
+Either way, we can watch it happening in real time as developers and architects, through their choices and actions, establish the serverless model as the core abstraction underlying enterprise software and services.

 There is no way to predict the next paradigm shift.
 Nor can we know what the Fortune 500 companies of tomorrow might be: what will they look like, and what will they build upon?
 All we do know for sure is that the challenges — and the opportunities — of the future will be different.
 Perhaps even unrecognizably so, from where we stand right now.